-The ongoing COVID-19 pandemic has reaffirmed that healthcare professionals (HCPs) are extremely valuable to the health of society.
+The COVID-19 pandemic reaffirmed that healthcare professionals (HCPs) are extremely valuable to the health of society.
 We realize how risky their work can be and how difficult it is for them to perform well and make critical decisions under stressful situations.

 The current situation has made it clear that more research resources need to be allocated to healthcare applications to improve HCP performance and processes of diagnosis as well as treatment.
 To that end, biosensor tools have been often used to enable reliable multimodal research in both labs and natural settings.
 Researchers have used biosensors to innovate and improve diagnostic processes.

 This includes studying factors that influence HCP’s work interactions and performance.
 Below are four inspiring application cases of biosensor research that we think are pioneering the future of healthcare research.

 1. Emergency Care Simulations Provide Information on HCP’s Performance by Analyzing Eye Tracking: Gaze Patterns

 This recent interdisciplinary collaboration focused on a Health Care Professional’s situational awareness during an emergency simulation (2020).
 A team of researchers from Yokohama City University, Kyushu Institute of Technology, and Nottingham University collaborated to analyze an emergency doctor’s decision-making from his gaze behavior, using eye-tracking glasses and iMotions software.
 This study is part of the Japan-UK Eyework Project, aiming to investigate how HCPs in emergency care achieve intersubjectivity and use emergency interaction as a social action (1).

 The most recent study from the project took place in a natural hospital setting, with two other doctors, and a mock patient having a brain hemorrhage.
 The doctor needed to perform as normal in this unexpected emergency situation, while researchers were observing his gaze data in real time.